High performance volume ray casting: A branchless generalized Joseph projector: Literature Review

+Ray driven projection has two important advantages, wherefore it will be the method of choice here: first, it is trivially parallelizable, as by design no concurrent write accesses to the projection screen need to be managed.
+Secondly, the correct normalization of ray integrals with respect to the associated run lengths through the volume is considerably simpler as compared to splatting approaches.
+Simplicitly is a key to efficiency, and it will be shown that highly efficient memory access patterns are possible also with ray driven approaches.

+Tracing of linear paths through grids has been studied since the advent of raster graphics.
+The following review shall provide a reasonable overview of the essential ideas that have come up in the past, with a particular focus on the tomography context.

-The key concept in the majority of fast ray tracing algorithms on regular grids is the notion of a ``driving axis'' \citep{Joseph1982,Lo1988,Fujimoto1986,EndlSommer1994,LiuZalik2008} as already introduced in 1962 by Bresenham in the context of line drawing.
-The line or ray will be traced in unit steps of the designated driving axis and the intersected pixels or voxels are determined by evaluating the line equation at each step.
-Effective limiting of any line's slope to a range within $\pm$45\textdegree{} by choice of the driving axis ensures that no relevant pixels or voxels are skipped.
+A central concept in the majority of fast ray casting algorithms on regular grids is the notion of a ``driving axis'' \cite{Joseph1982,Lo1988,Fujimoto1986,EndlSommer1994,LiuZalik2008} as already introduced in the 1960s by Bresenham in the context of rasterized line drawing.
+Instead of just arbitrarily defining a number of sampling points along the linear coordinate of an integration path, the path will rather be traversed in unit steps of the designated driving axis of the algorithm.
+The driving axis is chosen to be the dimension along which the considered path progresses fastest, such that the resulting non-integer step sizes along the remaining coordinate axes are always guaranteed to not exceed the grid spacing, thereby ensuring that no intersected pixels or voxels will be skipped in the tracing procedure.
+Figure~\ref{fig:gridaligned-raycasting} gives an illustration.

-This concept is, in the context of DRR, explicitly or implicitly used e.g. by Josephs' algorithm \citep{Joseph1982}, by shear-warp techniques \citep{CameronUndrill1992,LacrouteLevoy1994} or ray-driven splatting algorithms \citep{MatejLewitt1996,MuellerYagel1996} as well as by the recently popular ``Distance Driven Method'' \citep{deManBasu2004}.
-It also emerges naturally from general sampling considerations, as interpolation can thus be avoided along the driving axis.

-Prominent alternative techniques are the algorithm by Siddon \citep{Siddon1985} and variants thereof \citep{AmanatidesWoo1987,Jacobs1998,ZhaoReader2003,deGreef2009}, which trace lines in irregular steps from intersection to intersection with any of the planes perpendicular to the coordinate axes.
-Their final objective of calculating the exact line-voxel intersection though can as well be achieved with driving-axis based algorithms \citep{Lo1988,Gao2012}.
+This concept of grid-aligned sampling is explicitly or implicitly used e.g.\ by Josephs' algorithm \cite{Joseph1982} (one of the early methods proposed for 2D iterative tomographic reconstruction), by shear-warp resampling techniques \cite{CameronUndrill1992,LacrouteLevoy1994} (proposed for volume visualization) or ray-driven formulations of splatting algorithms \cite{MatejLewitt1996,MuellerYagel1996,Bippus2011} as well as by the recent ``Distance Driven Method'' \cite{deManBasu2004,Liu2017}.
+It emerges naturally from practical sampling considerations, as interpolation can thereby be avoided along the driving axis.
+Prominent alternative techniques are the much-cited algorithm by Siddon \cite{Siddon1985} and variants thereof \cite{AmanatidesWoo1987,Jacobs1998,ZhaoReader2003,deGreef2009,Xiao2012} (known as digital differential analyzer or DDA algorithm in the field of computer graphics), which trace lines in irregular steps from intersection to intersection with any of the raster planes perpendicular to the coordinate axes.
+The final objective of calculating exact ray-box intersections though can as well be achieved with driving-axis based algorithms \cite{Lo1988,Gao2012}, although the complexity increases in the 3D case.